SunnyBuilds/AirEssentials.com/about.md

 ---
 layout: default
 site_name: MacBook Air Essentials
-site_tagline: Your guide to unlocking the power of MacBook Air.
+site_tagline: Your Guide to Mastering the MacBook Air.
 niche: Consumer Electronics
 title: About Us
 permalink: /about/